gabriellucasknp/Beehive-Revollt/README.md

 # BEEHIVE REVOLT

-A 2D action game built with [raylib](https://www.raylib.com/), written in C99.
+A 2D action game built with [raylib](https://www.raylib.com/), written in C.

 Take control of a bee in a hexagonal hive and fight against invading wasps, drones, and the queen to reclaim your home.